 Hoover lived in Iowa only for the first decade of his life.
-Orphaned at the age of nine, he began an odyssey that would make him a multi-millionaire, international humanitarian, secretary of commerce, and President of the United States.
+Orphaned at nine years old, he began an odyssey that would make him a multi-millionaire, international humanitarian, secretary of commerce, and President of the United States.

 He left Iowa in November 1885, bound for Oregon and the home of his maternal uncle, Henry Minthorn.
-Hoover lived with the Minthorns for six years; at the age of 14 he left school to work as a clerk in his uncle's real estate business.
+Hoover lived with the Minthorns for six years; at 14, he left school to work as a clerk in his uncle's real estate business.
 Three years later, having decided to pursue a career as mining engineer, Hoover sought to resume his studies and applied to a new school, Leland Stanford Junior University, set to open in 1891.

-Hoover graduated in 1895 over the next two decades to make his fortune as an international mining engineer and financier.
+Hoover graduated from Stanford in 1895, and then worked to make his fortune as an international mining engineer and financier over the next two decades.
 By 1914, however, he yearned for more than wealth, and World War I provided him with an opportunity for public service.
 Initially, he aided Americans stranded in Europe.
 Later, he established the Commission for Relief in Belgium to provide food for the civilians trapped in the war zone.